entrepreneurship • travel • community • ages 12-15

 Bond & Begin

-The group forms, builds trust, and starts planning.
-First fundraising event within the first six weeks — small but real, designed to create an early win and make the trip feel possible.
+The group forms, bonds, and starts planning.
+First fundraising event ( Carnival at a local park ) within the first six weeks — small but real, designed to create an early win and make the trip feel possible.

 PHASE 02